tryolabs/object-detection-workshop/README.md

 ## Hands-on 1: Implementing Faster R-CNN (almost) from scratch

-Consist of a Jupyter Notebook that will guide you to complete the implementation of a Faster R-CNN model for object detection.
+Consists of a Jupyter Notebook that will guide you to complete the implementation of a Faster R-CNN model for object detection.

 ### Instructions

 1. Clone the repository.
 2. Execute the `download_checkpoint.sh` script from the base directory in order to download the pre-trained checkpoint:

     ```bash
     cd object-detection-workshop